xdong05/xdong05.github.io/_pages/openings.md

 ### Master projects for UC Davis students
-If you are a Master student at UC Davis looking for a Master project, contact me by email.
+If you are a Master student at UC Davis looking for a Master project, please contact me by [email](mailto:xldong@ucdavis.edu).

 ### Bsc / Master students from elsewhere
 If you are interested in pursuing a Master degree at UC Davis.
 Sometimes, we take master students or summer interns if we get exceptional applicants.